Fuse Your Latents: Video Editing with Multi-source Latent Diffusion Models: Related Work

-In this paper, we introduce a simple-yet-effective latent fusion strategy that harnesses the strengths of both T2I and T2V editing models without requiring any tuning.
+In this paper, we introduce a simple-yet-effective latent fusion strategy that harnesses the strengths of both T2I and T2V diffusion models for T2V editing without requiring any tuning.
 For the first time, this study demonstrates that T2I and T2V diffusion models complement each other.